Kaf1018Zhang/Power_Outages_Analysis/README.md

 ## Final Model

 A improved model with GridSearchCV and more features.
 They includes `'DEMAND.LOSS.MW'`, `'IS_HURRICANE'`, and `'CAUSE.CATEGORY'`.
-These new features make sense according to the correlation between them and the numbers of affected people shown in the analysis before. (higher loss means more people suffered; hurricane is more influential than general reasons; different causing reasons have different average numbers of affected people).
+These new features make sense according to the correlation between them and the numbers of affected people shown in the analysis before.
+(To be more specific about what we observe recently as the reasons to add the features: 1. higher loss implies a higher chance for more people suffered; 2: hurricane is more influential than general reasons; 3: different causing reasons are more likely to have different average numbers of affected people).

 Best Parameters: {'classifier__class_weight': None, 'classifier__criterion': 'gini', 'classifier__max_depth': 5, 'classifier__min_samples_leaf': 2, 'classifier__min_samples_split': 2}

+Observation: Notice the optimal hyper-parameters are quite similar to the default, the classifier max depth is limited to 5 rather than +inf.
+It implies that some trees might go so deep that the orginal model overfits a bit.

 Best F1 Score: 0.8811759938408972